310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-How naive of you, Akehoshi!
+How naïve of you, Akehoshi!
 I see you tried to play your trump card, but you can’t get past me like that!

 It was still a very nice idea!
-I really thought you were ignoring me for a second there!!
+I really thought you were ignoring me for a second there…!
 {% endbubble %}

 {% bubble Mao %}
 Woah, nice defense!
-Buchou, you're not that tall but you make up for it by being really good at jumping.
+You're not that tall, Buchou[^1], but you make up for it by being really good at jumping.
 {% endbubble %}

 {% bubble Chiaki %}